Work with us to make a difference

-- Awareness of Mental Health, Dementia & Learning Disabilities
+- Awareness of Mental Health, Dementia and Learning Disabilities

-We also conduct an Enhanced DBS check unless you already have one.
+- We also conduct an Enhanced DBS check if you don’t have one already

-- Contact either Clare or Anderley for further information (firstname.lastname@example.org)
+- Contact Clare or Anderley for further information (firstname.lastname@example.org).

-- We have an informal chat with you and fill in any of the gaps about the role.
+- We have an informal chat and answer any questions you may have about the role.

-- We will also support you in the steps that you need to take to prepare your home for your guests
+- We will also support you in any steps you need to take to prepare your home.

-Do get in touch by either filling in the on-line form below or email email@example.com or call us on
+Do get in touch by either filling in the online form below, emailing email@example.com or calling us on